heseltime/heseltime.github.io/pages/rDai.md

 $$

-$$ c^{(n)} $$ is the number of n-grams in the candidate translation that occur in any of the reference translations, divided by the total nmber of n-grams in the candidate translation.
+$$ c^{(n)} $$ is the number of n-grams in the candidate translation that occur in any of the reference translations, divided by the total nmber of n-grams in the candidate translation: The metric is a form of _precision_ - this implements what the authors call "translation closeness" and relies on a corpus of good quality human reference translations.
+From the paper:

+> The primary programming task for a BLEU implementor is to compare n-grams of the candidate with the n-grams of the reference translation and count the number of matches.
+These matches are positionindependent.
+The more the matches, the better the candidate translation is.

+### Generating Sequences

+### Image Captioning, Learning to Learn,

 ## **Attention** (Next)